zulip/zulip/docs/production/deployment.md

 1. Determine the IP addresses of all reverse proxies you are setting up, as seen from the Zulip host.
 Depending on your network setup, these may not be the same as the public IP addresses of the reverse proxies.
+These can also be IP address ranges, as expressed in CIDR notation.

 1. Add the following block to `/etc/zulip/zulip.conf`.